artyompennini-a11y/ElixirBot/README.md

 </p>

 <p align="center">
-  <b>© 2026 ELIXIR-BOT • Engineered with Elegance by The Punisher</b>
+  <b>© 2026 THE-PUNISHER-BOT • Engineered with Elegance by The Punisher</b>
 </p>